sasagawa888/nprolog/README.md

 # N-Prolog
-N-Prolog(NPL) is an interpreter and compiler to be compatible with ARITY/PROLOG(MS-DOS)
+N2-Prolog(NPL2) is an interpreter and compiler to be superset with ARITY/PROLOG(MS-DOS)

-**N-Prolog is NOT ISO-Prolog.** Compatible with ARITY/PROLOG(MS-DOS) see document/NAMUAL.md

 license is modified BSD.